Thoughts on burnout

 Feeling a lack of autonomy is a big red flag for me.
 It’s not necessarily related to the autonomy of deciding what to work on, but rather the autonomy of deciding how to work on it.
 As long as everyone is aligned, having the flexibility to decide how to work on a problem is a big motivator for me.
 This is not always possible, but it’s something I will try to optimize for moving forward.

 Being trusted is not enough when you don’t have control over your own time.
-Not having time to focus on a problem and having to context switch constantly is a big source of personal stress.
+Being unable to focus on a particular problem due to frequent context switching is a big source of personal stress.
 Something that helped me in this regard and that I will keep improving on is to strategically arrange my calendar to have blocks of dedicated time to focus on a problem.
 I’ve achieved some success by blocking my calendar for a few hours every day and clustering meetings in the morning or afternoon.
-This is not always possible, but it’s something I will try to optimize for moving forward.

 Momentum